Side Effects of Kangen Water: An Honest Answer

 Who this is for

-• People who've just started drinking Kangen water and are noticing something different
+• People who've started drinking Kangen water and noticed changes in digestion or energy

 Who this isn't for

-• People looking for medical advice—this article is informational only; consult your doctor or pharmacist for personalised guidance
+• People looking for medical advice—this is informational only; consult your doctor for personalised guidance

 Mild headaches